citymunch/partners.citymunchapp.com/content/getting-started.md

 ## Are you a business?
 Contact us to discuss

-Anyone looking to offer eating out deals to their users in London and/or Bristol, please get in touch!
+Anyone looking to offer eating out deals to their users in London, Bristol and/or Manchester, please get in touch!
 Examples of the kinds of firms we partner with are:

 * Large corporates looking to reward employees
 * Specialist employee benefits providers